ghassenbenzahra123/Dropzone-Vue-Symfony/README.md

 # Dropzone-Vue-Symfony

-Multifile upload using dropzone & symfony on server-side
+Multiple File upload using Vuejs & symfony 5 on server-side.